Please ensure Javascript is enabled for purposes of website accessibility Page 6: Providing Positive Feedback

 Gary Smalley

-• Based on appropriate behavior or on the child’s effort towards the appropriate behavior
+• Based on appropriate behavior or on the child’s effort to engage in the appropriate behavior

 • Descriptive of the child’s desired behavior